 There are more podcasts out there than you can listen to, even if you’re a speed-listener or something.
 I’ve gotten into podcasts recently, and have gotten a few requests to share what I listen to, so to get you started with podcasts or to get you more into them, I’ll share a few of my favorites.
 19, to be exact.

 This American Life

-A weekly radio show syndicated to a podcast, This American Life collects stories of all sorts based around one particular theme every week.
-Ira Glass, the host, is a dang genius, and it’s a great way to learn the most interesting things about something new every single week.
+A weekly radio show syndicated to a podcast, This American Life collects stories of all sorts based on one particular theme every week.
+Ira Glass, the host, is a dang genius, and it’s a great way to learn the most exciting things about something new every single week.
 The last two, to give you a taste, were about “Inside Jobs” and about parasites living in your body—both equally fascinating.

 This Week in Tech

 TWiT TV, run by Leo LaPorte, is one of the most impressive success stories of the podcasting era.
 This Week in Tech is the flagship podcast and is a panel of incredibly intelligent people talking about the week’s most important stories in technology.
 For a look into the best and brightest of tech, and the crucial issues, this is a great listen/watch